SUPPLEMENT INDUSTRY EXPOSED BY THE TRUTH DOCS!

 - Additives processed by non-pharmaceutical grade facilities

 LionEdge Nutrition’s products are properly dosed based on numerous scientific studies on how to drive maximum strength, stamina, muscle growth and recovery.
-We have gladly stacked our product contents and dosage level of each ingredient next to our top competitors.

 3) QUESTIONABLE MANUFACTURERS

 Explore which company MANUFACTURERS your supplements and if that manufacturing company has or is currently facing any lawsuits.
 Supplement companies manufacturing their own products in house is not necessarily a good thing and possibly DANGEROUS.
 Very FEW manufacturers actually follow FDA/NSA/GMP regulations.
 It took LionEdge Nutrition™ OVER 3 YEARS to find an honest and dependable manufacturing company which:

 - a) Hasn't or isn't currently facing a lawsuit